brookstalley/homebridge-osc/README.md

 This plugin presents MIDI notes as switches to Homebridge, and may be useful for getting Homekit events into DAWs, lighting scene controllers, etc.

+Events can be sent bidirectionally.
+Currently the plugin supports sending notes to MIDI devices based on Homekit commands, and reflecting MIDI status as Homekit characteristics.

 Notes are automatically turned off one second after being sent.

 # Installation